erdg/lol-picolisp/EXPLAIN.md

 are some of my favorite from Let Over Lambda.

 ### plambda
 `p!` is the PL translation of `plambda`.
-A plambda is basically a "dlambda with state", with a little "interclosure protocol" bolted on.
+A plambda is basically a "dlambda with state", with a little "inter-closure protocol" bolted on.

 >#### a note on implementation differences
 >PicoLisp and Common Lisp are very different languages.
-Due to the differences of scoping / binding and extent, we must use PicoLisp's `job` environments to mimic lexical scope with indefinate extent, as found in Common Lisp.
-But when it comes down to it, both `plambda` and `p!` create reusable chunks of code with lexical variables that can be exported to the global environment and consumed as needed via `with-pandoric` / `with-p!` and `with-p!s`.
-Also note that `:keywords` are used in Common Lisp to dispatch different plamda actions.
-PicoLisp doesn't have those, so transient symbols are used instead, eg. `"keyword"`.
+Due to the differences of scoping / binding and extent, we use PicoLisp's `job` environments to mimic lexical scope and indefinate extent, as found in Common Lisp. `:keyword` symbols are used in Common Lisp to dispatch different plamda actions.
+PicoLisp doesn't have those, so `"transient"` symbols are used instead.

 ```
 # two different ways to p!